Keywords

 This article is included in the Manipal Academy of Higher Education gateway.

 A quantitative approach using a retrospective case-control study was conducted at a tertiary care hospital in Udupi district, Karnataka.
 The sample consisted of women who delivered in the hospital.
-Among them, cases (250) were records of women who had delivered before 37 weeks of gestation, and controls (500) were records of women who delivered after 37 weeks 1 of gestation without any complications.
+Among them, cases (250) were records of women who had delivered before 37 weeks of gestation, and controls (500) were records of women who delivered after 37 weeks 1 of gestation without any Obstetrics complications.

 preterm labor, prevalence, risk factors

-A neonate born after 37 weeks requires significant attention and care as they transition into a new environment post-birth.
-The morbidity associated with preterm labor can persist into later life, leading to physical, psychological, and economic costs.
-Globally, one in 10 babies is born preterm, and approximately one million babies die annually due to complications from preterm births.2–6 Preterm labor is an obstetric emergency and poses a threat to population health, contributing to 75% of infant mortality.5–10
+A neonate born before 37 completed weeks of gestation requires significant attention and care as they transition into a new environment post-birth.
+The morbidity associated with preterm birth can persist into later life, leading to physical, psychological, and economic costs.
+Globally, one in 10 babies is born preterm, and approximately one million babies die annually due to complications from preterm birth.2–6 Preterm birth is an obstetric emergency and poses a threat to population health, contributing to 75% of infant mortality.5–10

-Preterm labor not only imposes financial and emotional distress on families but can also result in permanent disabilities (physical or neural) in infants.
+Preterm birth not only imposes financial and emotional distress on families but can also result in permanent disabilities (physical or neural) in infants.
 Surviving babies often exhibit periodic disabilities such as learning, visual, and hearing difficulties.
 The preterm birth rate ranges from 5% to 7% of live births in developed countries compared to developing countries.11,12 Despite an increased understanding of potential risk factors and their pathological mechanisms, the preterm birth rate has remained unchanged or even increased in most countries over the past two decades.13,14

-The pathway to preterm labor remains unclear, whether it results from the interaction of multiple pathways or an independent pathway.
-Factors commonly affecting preterm labor include the health condition of the mother or fetus, genetic causes, environmental exposure, infertility treatments, habits, socioeconomic factors, and iatrogenic factors.
+The pathway to preterm birth remains unclear, whether it results from the interaction of multiple pathways or an independent pathway.
+Factors commonly affecting preterm birth include the health condition of the mother or fetus, genetic causes, environmental exposure, infertility treatments, habits, socioeconomic factors, and iatrogenic factors.
 Preterm birth was the second leading cause of death in children under five years old in 2010.
 Of the approximately 3.1 million newborn deaths that year, a quarter occurred within the first 24 hours after birth (American College of Obstetricians and Gynecologists, 2020).15,16

 In India, out of 27 million neonates born each year, 3.5 million are delivered prematurely.
 The antenatal period, labor process, and postnatal period are critical for infant and maternal survival.11 Preterm labor is unpredictable, but cues can be identified, and preventive measures can be taken.
 Physicians strive to delay delivery to allow the baby to grow as much as possible.
 Therefore, pregnant women should not omit any essential health details during regular visits to the obstetrics clinic.
 They should provide a detailed history of their lifestyle, past pregnancies, and any health issues they have experienced and clarify any doubts.11